Neoliberalism: Environmental impact

+According to ecologist William E. Rees, the "neoliberal paradigm contributes significantly to planetary unraveling" by treating the economy and the ecosphere as totally separate systems, and by neglecting the latter.
 Marxist economic geographer David Harvey argues neoliberalism is to blame for increased rates of extinction.
 Notably, he observes that "the era of neoliberalization also happens to be the era of the fastest mass extinction of species in the Earth's recent history."
 American philosopher and animal rights activist Steven Best argues that three decades of neoliberal policies have "marketized the entire world" and intensified "the assault on every ecosystem on the earth as a whole".
 Neoliberalism reduces the "tragedy of the commons" to an argument for private ownership.
+Others have argued that neoliberal policy has encouraged rentierism and asset sweating, encouraging energy firms to focus on short term profitability from assets that are legacies of privatization rather than long term planning and investing in low carbon technologies and infrastructure.

 The Friedman doctrine, which Nicolas Firzli has argued defined the neoliberal era, may lead companies to neglect concerns for the environment.
 Firzli insists that prudent, fiduciary-driven long-term investors cannot ignore the environmental, social and corporate governance consequences of actions taken by the CEOs of the companies whose shares they hold as "the long-dominant Friedman stance is becoming culturally unacceptable and financially costly in the boardrooms of pension funds and industrial firms in Europe and North America".

 Critics like Noel Castree focus on the relationship between neoliberalism and the biophysical environment explain that critics of neoliberals see the free market as the best way to mediate the relationship between producers and consumers, as well as maximize freedom in a more general sense which they view as inherently good.
 Castree also asserts that the assumption that markets will allow for the maximization of individual freedom is incorrect.

+Conservation and management of natural resources has also been impacted by neoliberal policies and development.
+Prior to the neoliberalization of conservation efforts, conservation was done on the part of governmental and regulatory entities.
+Although conservation has typically been considered the "antithesis of production", with the global shift towards neoliberalization, conservation programs have also shifted towards becoming a "mode of capitalist production".

+One scholar and critic of neoliberal conservation, Dan Klooster, published a study on forest certification in Mexico which demonstrated the socio-environmental consequences of neoliberal conservation networks.

+Religious opposition

+Catholic political scientist Albert Bikaj considers the neoliberal concept of free market "fundamentally nihilistic" because it's profit-oriented, neglecting Christian ethics and undermining human dignity, common good, environment, and civilisation.
+In his 84-page apostolic exhortation Evangelii gaudium, Catholic Pope Francis described unfettered capitalism as "a new tyranny" and called on world leaders to fight rising poverty and inequality, stating: